 Pulses and beans are rich in protein and fiber.
 Plus they provide Potassium, a mineral needed for efficient blood pressure control.
 Most diabetics suffer from high blood pressure, and lentils are a great way to control it through diet.

-Rich in probiotics, calcium, and protein, yogurt is easy on the stomach and has very less quantity of carbohydrates.
+Rich in probiotics, calcium, and protein, yogurt is easy on the stomach and has a very less quantity of carbohydrates.
 It boosts immunity and helps strengthen bones.
+Read more about the health benefits of yogurt.

 Berries are rich in essential vitamins and minerals and are low in sugar.
 They are rich in phenols, anthocyanins, and flavonoids that help in boosting immunity.
 They reduce inflammation, an important factor that contributes to susceptibility to diabetes.
 They are also anti-cancer.